pushkarsharma/hadoop-2.10.0-docker/README.md

 <h2>Configuration</h2>

 These are sloppy commands.
-Check the DevOps folder in Onedrive for video guidance.
+Check the DevOps folder in OneDrive for detailed guidance.

 1. Update the `core-site.xml` & `yarn-site.xml` configuration files with the IP of the Master node.
 2. Update the slaves file configuration with the IP of the slave.